-When a category moderator views an image they should see a picture icon and the words "sample images" in the top right of a reported image.
-If you want to use the image as one of the three "best" images click on this icon.
-Then choose one of the 3 places in which to put it.
+When a category moderator views a sighting, on each image they should see a small icon and the words "sample images" in the top right of a reported image.
+If you want to use the image as one of the four "best" images, click on this icon.
+Then choose one of the 4 places in which to put it.
 The image on the left is the main image, and is prominent on the species page and should be the most "typical" image.
-The caption box can be left blank or utilized to clarify difference aspects of the animal or plant.
+The caption box can be left blank or utilized to clarify different aspects of the animal or plant.
 For example, you can specify male, female and juvenile for some species.

 To remove a photo that is incorrect or poor, look at the species page.
 Click on Edit.
-You will see the 3 images on that page, with a tiny trash can icon in the top right corner of each image.
+You will see the 4 images on that page, with a tiny trash can icon in the top right corner of each image.
 Click on that icon then "Update species".
+Note that it may take a few minutes or more before your updates are visible on the species page.